Acorn221/RHUL-Final-Year-Project/text-docs/diary/diary.md

 # 15/03/2023

 I have had many problems combining the age, gender and other information about the patients with the MRI scans, the problem lies with the fit function of the model as the method I was using to get the images from the dataset originally, did not allow for other data to be included as an input for the model.
 I have now created my own generator class and intend to use that to get the data from the dataset and pass it to the model.

+# 16/03/2023

+After lots of struggling, I have managed to get my custom generator working with keras, it now trains and has the MMSE, age and gender as context.
+I'm still having trouble with the accuracy but hopefully with more parameters, it will improve.

+I've also encountered a problem with the training, as the validation accuracy is almost always 0.9195, and this doesn't seem to change much.
+I will try adjusting the training/validation split to see if anything improves.